GOT-10k: A Large High-Diversity Benchmark for Generic Object Tracking in the Wild: Construction of GOT-10k

 \subsection{Dataset Splitting}

-We split the GOT-10k dataset into unified training, validation and testing subsets to enable fair comparison of tracking approaches.
-Unlike many other machine learning applications\cite{imagenet2009,youtubebb2017}, the splitting of generic object tracking dataset is not straightforward (i.e., by randomly sampling a proportion of data).
-For one thing, we expect the evaluation results to reflect the generalization ability of different approaches on a wide range of objects and scenarios.
-To achieve this, an explicit domain gap between training and testing videos has to be established.
+We split the GOT-10k dataset into unified training, validation and test sets to enable fair comparison of tracking approaches.
+Unlike many other machine learning applications~\cite{imagenet2009,youtubebb2017}, the splitting of generic object tracking dataset is not straightforward (i.e., by randomly sampling a proportion of data).
+For one thing, we expect the evaluation results to reflect the generalization ability of different approaches across a wide range of objects and scenarios.
+To achieve this, an explicit domain gap must be established between training and test videos.
 For another, we do not need thousands of videos to assess a tracking algorithm.
-Besides, the evaluation of trackers is very time-consuming, thus it would be favorable to keep the testing subset compact.
+Furthermore, the evaluation of trackers is very time-consuming, thus it is advantageous to keep the test set relatively compact~\cite{vot2013,vot2018}.

-With the first consideration, we follow the \textit{one-shot} principle\cite{oneshot2016} and set up a strict rule that the object classes in training and testing videos are \textit{non-overlapped}; the \textit{person} class, however, is treated as an exception.
-Unlike other classes of objects, \textit{person}s embrace a rich collection of motion patterns like \textit{jogging, swimming, skiing, crawling, cycling, diving, equitation, judo} and \textit{surfing}, to name a few.
-Each motion pattern represent a special combination of challenges and thus form a problem domain.
-We argue that an object class with such a variety is of great interest in both training and evaluation, therefore we include \textit{person}s in both training and testing subsets.
-To also introduce a domain gap, we ensure in the splitting that the motion classes of \textit{person}s between training and testing are \textit{non-overlapped}.
+With the first consideration, we introduce the \textit{one-shot protocol} and set up a strict rule that the object classes in training and test videos are \textit{non-overlapped}; the \textit{person} class, however, is treated as an exception.
+Unlike other classes of objects, \textit{person}s embrace a rich collection of motion patterns like \textit{jogging, swimming, skiing, crawling, cycling, diving, equitation, judo,} and \textit{surfing}, to name a few.
+Each motion pattern represents a special combination of challenges and thus form a problem domain.
+We argue that an object class with such a variety is of great interest in both training and evaluation, therefore we include \textit{person}s in both training and test sets.
+To also introduce a domain gap, we ensure in the splitting that the motion classes of \textit{person}s between training and test sets are \textit{non-overlapped}.